vizzuhq/ipyvizzu/docs/tutorial/geometry.md

 )
 ```

-Rectangle geometry is the default setting in ipyvizzu, used for most common
+Rectangle geometry is the default setting in `ipyvizzu`, used for most common
 charts like bar and column charts.

 <div id="tutorial_04"></div>